xuankimtran/docs-1/pages/katalon-studio/docs/billing-info.md

 ## Delete an existing credit card

 > Please note that this action cannot be undone.
-Once you have deleted the card, it will be permanently deleted in your organization.
+Once you have deleted the card, it will be permanently removed from your organization.

 To delete an existing credit card: